OXID-eSales/paypal-checkout-documentation/configuration.rst

 However, in certain cases it makes sense that the payment is only triggered by the delivery:

-* You sell certain individualized products that you do not manufacture, commission or order until the order is received.
+* You sell certain individualized products that you do not manufacture, commission, or order until the order is received.
 * You have an eShop for business customers.
 Here, the delivery quantities and payment amounts are larger than for private customers.
   |br|
   In the event of an error, returns management would be correspondingly more difficult.